 Teachers and schools in the region have historically had almost a complete lack of culturally and linguistically appropriate materials to promote gender equality and SRHR education, despite awareness that these are critical issues for students.
-A variety of gender and SRHR materials have been included on the RACHELs, some translated into Miskito.
-In addition, teachers have participated in some training sessions to learn strategies for stimulating dialogue, reflection, and learning with their students.
+A variety of gender and SRHR materials have been included on the RACHELs, including film materials created by the Girl Rising team, which focus on the rights of girls and adolescents in classrooms and communities.
+In addition, teachers have participated in some training sessions, facilitated by Girl Rising, to learn strategies for stimulating dialogue, reflection, and learning with their students, and with the support of the gender and SRHR materials available on the RACHEL where applicable.